 The Marathon Race will be run as one event, consisting of Qualifying, Day one and Day two.
 Each day consisting of two loops.
 Day one and Day two race end time will be the final control flying finish times of each competitor.
 Elapsed times will be calculated as Day end time minus Day start time of each competitor.
 Refer SSR 306 [i].
 The elapsed times including time penalties will be classified from shortest to longest.
 This will be the competitor's classification for the day.
 Protests received disputing the classifications of Day one will be heard by the Stewards of the meeting, and their final decision will determine the starting order for Day two.
-DNF in Day one loop 2 will be allocated a start position for Day two loop 3 as per SSR 311, including time penalties.
+DNF in Day one loop 2 will be allocated a start position for Day two loop 3 as per SSR 311 [iv], including time penalties.
 The sum of the elapsed times for Qualifying, Day one and Day two, will be classified from shortest to longest.
 This will be the competitor's classification for the Marathon event.

-The overall winner of the Marathon event will have the shortest total time, following to the longest total time for the last finisher.
-The Marathon category and class winners will be declared on the shortest main race time including time penalties in the respective category and class.
+The Marathon category and class winners will be declared on the shortest main race time including time penalties plus qualifying race time including time penalties in the respective category and class.

-Refer SSR 306 [i], 314 [i], [iii] and[iv].
+Refer SSR 306 [i], 314 [i], [iii] and [iv].